chalco777/wastewaters_project/pathogen_abundance/exploratory_pathogen_analysis.md

 print(metadata)
 ```

-## Keep metadata processing and join metadata with abundance data from each main folder
+## Keep metadata processing and join metadata with abundance data from each main folder.
+At the end of this chunck, we filter to get the info from the abundance of one pathogen of interest
 ```{r}
 # Transpose and restructure the data frame
 atemp_long <- atemp %>%